Ben Lowry: Unionists support the Turk Cypriots yet might have backed the Greeks

 Which side, then, do politicians side with over Cyprus?

 This year I travelled for the first time to the northern territory on the island as a guest of supporters of the de facto independent state that has existed there since the Turkish invasion of the island 50 years ago (July 20 1974).
 Turk Cypriots reject the term ‘invasion’ and describe it as a necessary intervention after a coup by Greeks.
-The web version of this article will link to the stories I wrote about that trip, including speaking to unionists who have links to the diplomatically isolated territory of northern Cyprus.
+Here are links to the stories I wrote about that trip, this one on the anniversary, and a week later, Saturday July 27, this story in which I spoke to unionists who have links to the diplomatically isolated territory of northern Cyprus.
+Also, this report on August 3 about the Greek side to the story.

 After that visit I have thought there is little hope of a single Cypriot state encompassing the whole island now.
 There has been almost total ethnic cleansing.
 By that I do not mean that one community has wiped out the other, although there were terrible massacres and I was taken to a memorial to victims of attacks by Greek militants at the villages Maratha, Sandallar and Atilar in 1974.
 Greek Cypriots point out that they were also the victims of massacres (in one of my recent articles I cited a British soldier I met in the 1990s who had served in both NI and Cyprus in the 1970s, and who told me he saw worse atrocities in the latter).